linroger/FinanceCompendium/III. Markets and Institutions/Banking/Contemporary Financial Intermediation/Part 07 Financial Crises/Chapter 14 The 2007-2009 Financial Crisis Other Financial Crises.md

 OTD Originate-to-distribute model in securitization, wherein a bank originates a loan to securitize it (distribute securities to others) rather than hold it on its books.
 Tail Risks Extreme risks involving large losses but very low probabilities of occurrence.

-# INTRODUCTION
+## INTRODUCTION

 The financial crisis of 2007-2009 is widely regarded as the worst financial crisis since the Great Depression of the 1930s.
 The crisis threatened the global financial system with total collapse, led to the bailouts of many large financial institutions by their national governments, caused big declines in stock prices, followed by smaller and more expensive loans for corporate borrowers as banks pulled back from lending, and decline in consumer lending, as well as lower investments in the real sector.
 The decline in lending to consumers and corporations also caused unemployment to rise.
 In the United States, Lehman Brothers, a global 158-year old investment bank, filed for bankruptcy, whereas Fannie Mae and Freddie Mac, two huge government-sponsored enterprises that have been key players in the securitization market in the United States, as well as the insurance giant AIG, were bailed out by the government, and Wachovia (the fourth largest bank in the United States) was bought out by Citigroup.
-In response to these events, financial markets became highly volatile, and the Dow Jones
+In response to these events, financial markets became highly volatile, and the Dow Jones Industrial Average

 1. See Bernanke, Ben, S., "Some Reflections on the Crisis and the Policy Response", speech at the Russell Sage Foundation and the Century Foundation Conference on "Rethinking Finance," New York, April 13, 2012.
 See also Bernanke (2010).
 2. The material in this chapter relies on the review of the 2007-2009 financial crisis in Thakor (2015).